 - 1) Midterm exam (15 % of course grade) tentative date: Friday, October 27. - Final exam (25 % of course grade) the final will be given at the established time for MWF 9 am classes, when that is determined. - 3) Individual problem sets (about 7 through the semester -15 % of course grade) - 4) Writeups from group project days (about 7 assignments -15 % of course grade) - 5) Two roughly 5 page papers, and other shorter writing assignments.
-(Information and guidelines to be distributed later) (20 % of course grade) - 6) Presentation: Each student, working with a group, will prepare and present one side of a "debate" based on an issue presented in one of the readings or the current news.
+(Information and guidelines to be distributed later) (20 % of course grade) - 6) News Journals and Presentations: You should obtain two notebooks for this class: one for your daily notes and workspace for the problem sets and other assignments, and a second where you will write short summaries of or comments about news articles about some environmental topic you have read.
+Some suggestions for places to look will be maintained on the course homepage.
+Aim for one or two of these entries per week.
+Start now and keep up with this!
+Each one should be about one handwritten page.
+I will collect the journals once or twice during the semester and return them with comments.
+At the end of the semester, each student will take part in a short (10 minute) presentation with another student from the class about some story from the current news and the group will lead a class discussion on the issues involved.
+These can be based on one of the articles you wrote about in your journals previously, or it can be something new.
 More details on this later.
-(5% of course grade) - 7) Class participation (5 % of course grade)
+(10% of course grade)